Skip to main content

 Deleting waypointsโ€‹

 The route sequence component offers an alternative approach of planning a trip.
-Instead of using the map, a list of items are used.
+Instead of using the map, a list of items is used.
 And just like the map, it is possible to remove waypoints.
-There are two ways to do achieve this:
+There are two ways to achieve this:

 • Use the delete button

-All items selected in the grid (there may be more than one if you use keep the CTRL key pressed while selecting items in the grid) will be removed from the component - and the map for that matter.
+All items selected in the grid (there may be more than one if you keep CTRL pressed while selecting items in the grid) are removed from the component - and the map for that matter.
+When a removed waypoint belongs to a container, the sibling tasks in the same container are removed as well.

 Stateโ€‹